Reneilwe-Kutlwano/TimeManagementAppTask2/README.md

-# TimeManagementAppTask2
+# TimeManagementAppPOE
 #### ============TABLE OF CONTENTS===============

-1. Feedback and implementation from task 1
+1. Feedback and implementation from task 2
 2. Overview.
 3. Features of the project.
 4. Development dependencies.